josh-sample-apps/my-wave-portal/README.md

 ## To use the app :

-This is currently deployed to the Rinkeby Test Network, and you would need to do the following to access the web page:
+This is currently deployed to the Rinkeby Test Network, and you would need to do the following to access the web page: (You can skip to step 6 if you already have a wallet account connected to Rinkeby network with some ethers in it)

 1. Install the MetaMask plugin for your browser at https://metamask.io/download
 2. Create a wallet (If you don't already have one), or import your existing wallet